Miscellaneous Treble-O Information

 Back to the Top

 Treble-O-Lectric track is constructed not unlike many other types and gauges of track with nickel-silver rails retained in a plastic sleeper (tie) strip by simulated chairs/screws (tie plates/spikes).
 It does have some unique features, however.
-The simulated chairs/screws (tie plates/spikes) do not grip the rail tightly so there are either small studs sticking up from the bottom through the plastic strip and bearing against the bottom of the rail (this is probably on the earlier track pieces) or two formed sheet metal pieces soldered to the rails and bent over a sleeper on each side to keep the rails from sliding along the plastic strip when sections are joined.
+The simulated chairs/screws (tie plates/spikes) do not grip the rail tightly so there are two formed sheet metal pieces soldered to the rails and bent over a sleeper on each side to keep the rails from sliding along the plastic strip when sections are joined.
 Also, each plastic strip is actually in two pieces on a full section of track.
 This allows the same mouldings to be used on both full and half sections.
 The little sheet metal pieces are installed at the 13th sleeper in from the non-fishplate ends on full straights, the 12th sleeper in on full curves, the 7th sleeper in on half straights, and the 6th sleeper in on half curves although I have seen a variance with some early pieces of half curves where they are installed directly opposite each other at the 8th sleeper.

 The fishplates (rail joiners) are usually soldered to each rail end on opposite sides with a supplied section of track.
 An exception is the points (also see below for a dedicated section on the points) where the fishplates are supplied in a separate paper packet along with nylon joiners so the user may choose to either have all the layout wired together in one block or separate it into isolated sections to run more than one train at a time.
 Sometimes (early) the fishplates are plain, unplated brass and are, of course, a brass colour but usually they have a silver-gray appearance due to being either tinned or plated with something.
 The same holds true for the little bits that are bent around the sleepers to keep the rails from sliding.